Madhan-Rkv-10/size_setter/README.md

 Unlocking design adaptability, the size_setter package for Flutter elegantly recalibrates pixels into responsive percentages, revolutionizing cross-device aesthetics with minimal effort.
 To learn more about this, please visit the following article [size_setter](https://medium.com/p/b2c5a69e337/edit)

-## Why Behind Using the size_setter Package
+## Benefits
  <ul>
- <li style="font-family:bold "> It converts pixel sizes to percentages, utilizing the source device width as a reference</li>
+ <li style="font-family:bold "> It converts pixel sizes to percentages, utilizing the source device size as a reference</li>
   <li style="font-family:bold "> The result is layouts that seamlessly adapt to various devices.</li>
   <li style="font-family:bold "> Based on the device, convert your numerical numbers to percentages. </li>
-  <li style="font-family:bold "> Calculate your screen status bar sizes based on devices in a simple manner.
+  <li style="font-family:bold "> A streamlined solution for the Space between the widgets.
  </li>
  </ul>